This foundation degree has two stages, each comprising 120 credits.

 Read the detailed learning outcomes here

-On completion of this undergraduate course, we'll award you the Foundation Degree in Engineering.
+On completion of this undergraduate course, you will be awarded the Foundation Degree in Nursing Associate Practice.

 Recognition in your country